AkhiJix/MobilityAid/README.md

 # MobilityAid
-Android Application using TensorFlow to detect common objects on the street.
+- Android Application using TensorFlow to detect common objects on the street.
+- This project was developed as a part of the coursework _CS256-Topics in Artificial Intelligence_ under the supervision of Dr. Natalia Khuri at San Jose State University during Aug-Dec 2017.
+- The team members include [Shantanu Deshmukh](https://github.com/shantanuspark) and [Saketh Saxena](https://github.com/sakethsaxena).

 ## Instructions:
 - Install Docker Toolbox